kick-mind/date-src/src/README.md

 ```

 > Note:
->  the first calendar you add to the Calendars collection is set as the default calendar.
+>  the first calendar you add to Calendars collection is set as the default calendar.
 You can change the default Calendar of your project at any time.

 ## DateTime Object
 DateTime object is the main object of Tick library.
 It stores date and time values.
 While creating DateTime object, you should provide following parameters: